 The table was full of 12 people, all women.
 After the conversation broke up, the supervisor in the blue shirt walked to that table and talked to the group.
 He was addressing whatever situation was going on, or so it seemed.
 I kept my focus on the waiters, and eventually the agitated one walked off.
 When John returned to our table, I said, “What’s the commotion?”

-John explained that there was a mess up with their order…that things can get tense, and that the kitchen made a mistake.
+John explained that there was a mess up with their order…things can get tense, and the kitchen made a mistake.
 “He doesn’t handle that kind of thing well,” John said of the agitated waiter.
 “We usually have to calm him down.”
 My wife asked, “How long has he been working here?”

 “Two years,” said John, paused, and walked away to take care of another table.